 Carlisle Castle sits on a grassy hill above the confluence of the rivers Eden and Caldew.
-The castle is approached along a cobbled way guarded by a gatehouse which still retains its portcullis.
+The castle, which is over 900 years old, is approached along a cobbled way guarded by a gatehouse which still retains its portcullis.

 The castle now serves as the headquarters of the King's Own Border Regiment and contains the regiment's museum.
 Buildings known as Arnhem, Ypres, Gallipoli, and others named after the regiments various campaigns flank the central courtyard.
 Visitors can explore its ancient chambers, stairways and dungeons.

-Carlisle Castle boasts a long and colourful history, it was founded by King Willliam II, known as Rufus, the third son of William the Conqueror, during a campaign in the north to drive out Dolfin, son of Earl Gospatrick of Northumbria, William built the first timber castle on the site in 1092.
+Carlisle Castle boasts a long and colourful history, it was founded by King Willliam II, known as Rufus, the third son of William the Conqueror.
+At that time, Cumberland was still a part of Scotland.
+During a campaign in the north to drive out Dolfin, son of Earl Gospatrick of Northumbria, William built the first timber castle on the site in 1092.

 Thirty years later his brother, King Henry I, repaced the castle in stone, adding the keep at the north east corner of the Inner Bailey, which is now the oldest part of the castle.
 In one room of the Keep, remnants of a large fourteenth century fireplace can be seen.
 Henry II contributed to the fortress with a stone outer curtain, pierced by a new southern gate.